Boolean Expression ⁄ Function

 NAND gates Realization

-NAND gates can be used to simplify boolean functions as shown in example below.
+NAND gates can be used to simplify Boolean functions as shown in the example below.